hugoocoto/hugoocoto/README.md

 - Recreational programmer
 - Low level lover
-- Smart, funny and handsome (I'm the guy at the picture)
+- I'm the guy at the picture
 - wanting to learn js to trashtalk about it
 - sofa + laptop user